sahmed19/sahmed19.github.io/_posts/2021-01-17-starting-out-flecs-monogame.markdown

 This is pretty beautiful because this system will apply to any entity that has both a position and velocity without asking any other questions about them.
 Also, the data being structs means I have to explicitly state when variables are to be mutated or not, using the ref keyword.

 The 4 total systems are: ApplyVelocityToPosition, BounceOffWall, RotateTowardVelocityDirection, and PendSpritesForDraw.
-All of them were pretty straightforward to write.
+All of them were pretty straightforward to write and do *exactly* what their name implies with zero side-effects.

 ![Thousand Pochitas](/assets/images/posts/01_thousand-pochitas.png)